-A primary component of the Company's business strategy is the continued improvement of its AIM system and other technology to ensure that the Company will remain a leader among transportation providers in information processing for transportation services.
-The AIM system consists of IBM AS/400 computers located at a secure offsite data center.
+A primary component of the Company's business strategy is the continued improvement of its Network Management System and other technology to ensure that the Company will remain a leader among transportation providers in information processing for transportation services.
+Hub Group's Network Management System consists of proprietary software running on IBM AS/400 computers located at a secure offsite data center.
 All of the Hubs are linked with these AS/400 computers and each other using a frame relay network.
-This configuration provides a real time environment for transmitting data among the Hubs and the

-Company's headquarters using electronic data interchange ("EDI"), electronic mail and other protocols.
-It also allows Hub to communicate electronically with each railroad, certain drayage companies and those customers with EDI capabilities.
+This configuration provides a real time environment for transmitting data among the Hubs and the Company's headquarters.
+The Company also makes extensive use of electronic data interchange ("EDI"), allowing each Hub to communicate electronically with each railroad, certain drayage companies and those customers with EDI capabilities.

-The Company's proprietary AIM system is the primary mechanism used by the Hubs to handle the Company's intermodal and highway services business.
-The AIM system processes customer transportation requests, schedules and tracks shipments, prepares customer billing, establishes account profiles and retains critical information for analysis.
-The AIM system provides connectivity with each of the major rail carriers, enabling the Company to electronically schedule and track shipments in a real time environment.
-In addition, the AIM system's EDI features offer customers with EDI capability a completely paperless process, including load tendering, shipment dispatch, shipment tracking, customer billing and remittance processing.
+The Company's Network Management System is the primary mechanism used by the Hubs to handle the Company's intermodal and highway services business.
+The Network Management System processes customer transportation requests, schedules and tracks shipments, prepares customer billing, establishes account profiles and retains critical information for analysis.
+The Network Management System provides connectivity with each of the major rail carriers, enabling the Company to electronically schedule and track shipments in a real time environment.
+In addition, the Network Management System's EDI features offer customers with EDI capability a completely paperless process, including load tendering, shipment tracking, customer billing and remittance processing.
 The Company aggressively pursues opportunities to establish EDI interfaces with its customers and carriers.